 The actual fees charged by Deakin University will depend upon the discipline from which each individual unit is chosen, and may vary from the indicative course fee cited, particularly if units are chosen from a number of disciplines.
 The cost of each unit offered in 2015 can be viewed from the Unit Search.

 Please note that the fees per unit/credit point may increase annually due to rises in the cost of course delivery and service.

 Deakin assumes no responsibility for persons relying on "indicative course fees" to calculate the total future cost of their course.

 As a graduate of Deakin's Bachelor of Biomedical Science you will be able to enter a vast range of health-related industries including medical research, genetic engineering, the pharmaceutical industry, pharmaceutical/medical sales and laboratory technology.
 You can also advance to honours or postgraduate studies, either in more specialised areas of biomedical science (which will enhance your professional development as a scientist), or in other disciplines (which will compliment your scientific training and broaden your career opportunities).

 The course comprises a total of 24 credit points, which must include the following:

-- 1 credit point of professional practice at level 3;
+- 15 credit points of core units (which includes a compulsory professional practice unit at level 3);

-- SLE010 Laboratory and Fieldwork Safety Induction Program (0 credit points);
+- Completion of SLE010 Laboratory and Fieldwork Safety Induction Program (0 credit points);

 Refer to the details of each major sequence for availability.